-We operate a Medium Term Financial Strategy for General Fund services, which covers the current year and the following three years.
-This strategy includes a requirement to find efficiencies and savings in our base budget position year on year.
-This ensures that we maintain enough general reserves in case we are faced with unexpected expenditure.
+We operate a Medium-Term Financial Strategy for General Fund services, which covers the current year and the following three years.
+This strategy includes a requirement to find efficiencies and savings in our base budget position year on year, to ensure that we maintain enough general reserves in case we are faced with unexpected expenditure.
+The effects of the pandemic will undoubtedly add to the pressures on our base budget position.

-Since the Council moved to a self financing system for its council housing stock in 2013, we have used a 30 year Business Plan to manage the Housing Revenue Account.
-As a minimum the Plan is updated on an annual basis, with further revisions carried out if needed.
+Since the Council moved to a self-financing system for its council housing stock in 2013, we have used a 30 year Business Plan to manage the Housing Revenue Account.
+As a minimum, the Plan is updated on an annual basis, with further revisions carried out if needed.

-Revenue Spending in 2019/20
+Revenue Spending in 2020/21